 The name National Grid is used throughout this document to reference the owner and operator of the New York electric and gas transmission systems that are included within this Program.
 When the term National Grid is used in a historic perspective, it is intended to describe the operations of Niagara Mohawk Power Corporation and its predecessor companies.
-When the name National Grid is used in the present or future perspective, it is intended to describe the policies and procedures of the National Grid Transmission group and those personnel working to implement the Program.
+When the name National Grid is used in the present or future perspective, it is intended to describe the policies and procedures of the National Grid Operations and Network Strategy Organizations and those personnel working to implement the Program.